 The Highlees and Eyrescroft Federation values the benefits of PE and sport, and encourages our children to have healthy, active lifestyles.
 In our experience, an innovative, varied PE curriculum, and extracurricular opportunities, have a positive influence on the concentration, attitude, and academic achievement of all our children.

 At Eyrescroft, we aim to develop agility, co-ordination and confidence through physical activity, with the help of our dedicated sports coach, Mr Clements.
 All pupils average two sessions of PE a week, covering dance, gymnastics, games and athletics.
 Years 4 to 6 have swimming sessions, where the children develop the skills required to ensure they are confident swimmers by the time they leave for secondary school.
 We encourage a competitive spirit whilst recognising the value of co-operation, fair play and team work.

 Eyrescroft offers a variety of sports clubs for the children to participate in and enjoy; these include football, multi-sports and dance.
 We also participate in a variety of sporting activities within the Local Authority cluster: boys' and girls' football, hockey, bowling and multi-skills.

 Physical Education is a vital part of our children’s education and we pride ourselves in the way we help to develop their knowledge of a healthy lifestyle and their formation of positive attitudes.

 What improvements has the funding allowed us to make?

-· By the end of 2019, 49% of our Year 6 children could swim competently, meeting the national curriculum requirement to swim confidently and proficiently: over a distance of at least 25 metres, using a range of strokes effectively, and able to perform safe self-rescue in different water-based situations.
+- By the end of the academic year 2022, 41% of our Year 6 children could swim competently, meeting the national curriculum requirement to swim confidently and proficiently: over a distance of at least 25 metres, using a range of strokes effectively, and able to perform safe self-rescue in different water-based situations.

 Please see the below reports which include a breakdown of how our funding has been used and how we intend to ensure future sustainability.